 I. Application demands you to step into a process of change.
 Change can be difficult and painful.

 II.
-Pride, Self-righteousness, Unforgiving thoughts, Unhealthy Attitudes are some of the issues that keep application at the bay.
+Pride, Self-righteousness, Unforgiving thoughts and Unhealthy Attitudes are some of the issues that keep application at the bay.

 III.
 Sometimes we need help from other Christians.
 If you find it difficult to change seek help from mature Christian leaders.

 As Dr. D.L Moody said, “The Bible was given not to increase our knowledge but to change our lives”.
 Everyone called by God is called to become a disciple of Jesus a goal achieved only by doing what God’s word commands us to do.